 Once you have figured out your book’s layout, you can add in some accents and decorate the pages.
 Again, do not glue down any items or cement anything permanent until you have played around and chosen your final look.
 You can add in stickers or decals to your scrapbook for an added effect.
 If you are artistic, you can add in drawings and symbols to elevate your book.
 In addition, consider writing descriptions or key words or phrases that fit with each page of your scrapbook.

 #6: The Finishing Touch

 Now, you can put it all together.
 Press down your photos, add in your decor, and put each page into place in your book.
 Complete each page of your book slowly and give your book the attention it deserves.
 When you are done, don’t forget to take a look at what you have created!

 I hope these tips will help you to create your first scrapbook.
 I will be sharing a video on how I am creating my Arizona scrapbook on my YouTube channel.
-Check it out on Sunday, March 6, 2022, at 11:00 am — Here.
+Check it out — Here.
 Subscribe to my channel for more content on scrapbooking, as well as traveling, food, and coffee life vlogs, here — Life with DW!